History of Cuba: Colonial period

+When Spain opened the Cuban trade ports, it quickly became a popular place.
+Cubans began to use water mills, enclosed furnaces, and steam engines to produce higher-quality sugar at a much more efficient pace.
+The boom in Cuba's sugar industry in the 19th century made it necessary for the country to improve its transportation infrastructure.
+Many new roads were built, and old roads were quickly repaired.
+Railroads were built relatively early, easing the collection and transportation of perishable sugar cane.
+By 1860, Cuba was devoted to growing sugar, having to import all other necessary goods.
+Cuba was particularly dependent on the United States, which bought 82 percent of its sugar.
+In 1820, Spain abolished the slave trade, hurting the Cuban economy even more and forcing planters to buy more expensive, illegal, and "troublesome" slaves (as demonstrated by the slave rebellion on the Spanish ship Amistad in 1839).

-Reformism, annexation, and independence (1800 - 1898)
+Reformism, annexation, and independence (1800–1898)

 In the early 19th century, three major political currents took shape in Cuba: reformism, annexation and independence.
-In addition, spontaneous and isolated actions carried out from time to time added a current of abolitionism.
-The 1776 Declaration of Independence by the thirteen of the British colonies of North America and the successes of the French Revolution of 1789 influenced early Cuban liberation movements, as did the successful revolt of black slaves in Haiti in 1791.
+Spontaneous and isolated actions added a current of abolitionism.
+The 1776 Declaration of Independence by the Thirteen Colonies and the successes of the French Revolution of 1789 influenced early Cuban liberation movements, as did the successful revolt of black slaves in Haiti in 1791.
 One of the first of such movements in Cuba, headed by the free black Nicolás Morales, aimed at gaining equality between "mulatto and whites" and at the abolition of sales taxes and other fiscal burdens.
 Morales' plot was discovered in 1795 in Bayamo, and the conspirators were jailed.

 Reform, autonomy and separatist movements

-As a result of the political upheavals caused by the Iberian Peninsular War of 1807-1814 and of Napoleon's removal of Ferdinand VII from the Spanish throne in 1808, a western separatist rebellion emerged among the Cuban Creole aristocracy in 1809 and 1810.
+As a result of the political upheavals caused by the Iberian Peninsular War of 1807–1814 and of Napoleon's invasion of Spain and the removal of Ferdinand VII from the Spanish throne in 1808, a western separatist rebellion emerged among the Cuban Creole aristocracy in 1809 and 1810.
 One of its leaders, Joaquín Infante, drafted Cuba's first constitution, declaring the island a sovereign state, presuming the rule of the country's wealthy, maintaining slavery as long as it was necessary for agriculture, establishing a social classification based on skin color and declaring Catholicism the official religion.
-This conspiracy also failed, and the main leaders were sentenced to prison and deported to Spain.

-In 1812 a mixed-race abolitionist conspiracy arose, organized by José Antonio Aponte, a free-black carpenter in Havana.
+This conspiracy also failed, and the main leaders were deported.
+In 1812 a mixed-race abolitionist conspiracy arose, organized by José Antonio Aponte, a free-black carpenter.
 He and others were executed.